Homemade Fudgy Brownies

 8. Remove brownies and allow to cool completely.

 9. If frosting the brownies, combine all the ingredients for the frosting except for the powdered sugar in a small sauce pan.
-Heat mixture on low until sugar is melted, then turn heat to medium to bring to a boil.
+Heat mixture on low until cocoa is dissolved and incorporated, then turn heat to medium to bring to a boil.
 Boil for 3 minutes, stirring occasionally, then remove from heat and immediately pour into a heat-proof glass bowl.
 Whisk in the powdered sugar then spread frosting evenly over the brownies and allow to cool.

 10. Cut brownies into squares.